krother/software-engineering-python/how_to_make_your_software_user-friendly/README.md

     - when he would use the application
     - how often will he use the system
 - Youtube: emotional design: Don Norman

+## Usability

+UXP

+User-centric design

+The Anti-Problem: how to create program no one will use.

+Empathy Map: In wchich field your user works?
+Which tools he already uses?
+What does he want to publish?
+With which problems he struglles on dailybases?